 Contact Ian Banks to book a free home consultation:

-Feel free to contact Atoll Director and architect Ian Banks on 07717710014 or firstname.lastname@example.org to discuss your project and arrange a free home visit.
-Further project case studies and ideas guides created by Atoll Architecture are also accessible off our new Houzz Pro website.
+Feel free to contact Atoll Director and Chartered Architect Ian Banks on 07717710014 or firstname.lastname@example.org to discuss your design brief and potentially arrange a free home visit.
+Ian will be happy to advise you on this, as well as the potential added value to you in employing an architect for your project.
+As well as project examples listed the architecture section of this website, further case studies, ideas guides and client testimonials for Atoll Architecture can also be seen on the Houzz Pro website.

-Please also check out and download the Royal Institute of British Architects (RIBA) own guide Working with an Architect for your Home .
+You can also download the Royal Institute of British Architects (RIBA) own guide Working with an Architect for your Home .
 Any deemed ‘extra’ cost of employing an architect can be justified for a whole host of reasons, and the RIBA sets out the case for this in the guide:

 “…Unless your project is very simple it makes sense to at least talk to an architect for advice before you get going.
 Architects are highly skilled and professionally trained to turn your aspirations into reality.
 They will guide you through the design, planning and construction process whether you are constructing a new building or adapting an existing property.”